mikael-johnsson/your-shopping-list/README.md

 ![Image of the sites home page](static/images/documentation/home-page.jpg)

 #### List menu
 The list menu displays the user's lists with a notebook like background.
-The name of the appears to be on one of the lines in the notebook.
+The name of the list appears to be on one of the lines in the notebook.
 At the bottom of the menu the user finds the "Create New List"-button.
 That opens a modal in which the user can submit a name to the list.

 ![Image of the list menu](static/images/documentation/list-menu.jpg)
 ![Image of the new list modal](static/images/documentation/new-list-modal.jpg)